 What qualities do you need to be a veterinarian?

 Every professional relies on specific skills, and veterinarians are no different.
 They should possess compassion, decisiveness, manual dexterity, and solid communication skills.

 Being able to effectively communicate goes beyond interacting with animals.
 “Potential candidates interested in pursuing the veterinary field as a career have to realize that if they don’t get along with other people, they should not be in the field of veterinary medicine,” Dr. Lee says.
 “That's because there's a lot of interaction with pet owners.”

 How do you become a veterinarian?

 Once you start veterinary school, you will most likely spend your first three years taking courses on campus and spend your final year away on clinical rotations.
-Near the end of your education, you’ll sit the North American Veterinary Licensing Examination (NAVLE), a 360-question test you must pass in order to practice.
+Near the end of your education, you’ll sit for the North American Veterinary Licensing Examination (NAVLE) , a 360-question test you must pass in order to practice.
 After the NAVLE, you may also need to complete an additional licensing exam depending on where you plan to practice.

-Some DVM grads choose to pursue a residency or internship in order to become a certified specialist, but it’s not a requirement.
+Some DVM grads choose to pursue a residency or internship to become a certified specialist, but it’s not a requirement.
 “Once you graduate from veterinary school, you can go straight out to become a general practitioner or family veterinarian,” Dr. Lee notes.

 What is the career outlook for veterinarians?

 Having a passion for animals is a fantastic reason to pursue a career in veterinary medicine.
 On top of that, it’s a growing field with plenty of opportunity.